heatblazer/recd2/README.md

     [Partial fix Bug2] I`ve fixed the nasty bug, and replaced fswatcher by a observer logic in QT api, by emmiting filechanged everytime QWav writes something.
 However the hotswap size based is still broken as f***!
+    [Fix Bug2] Fixed the bug with the hotswap.
+Tested 24h size based hotswap, written over 90Gb files over 50 000 files.
+    [Bug3] Something happened to QWav class.
+I`ll fix it ASAP.
+Will revert it soon.

 ## NOTES